Liv Boeree

-Olivia "Liv" Boeree (born 18 July 1984) is a British science communicator, television presenter and former professional poker player.
-She is a World Series of Poker and European Poker Tour champion, and is the only female player in history to win both a WSOP bracelet and an EPT event.
+Olivia "Liv" Boeree (born 18 July 1984) is a British science communicator, philanthropist, host of the Win-Win podcast, and professional poker player.
+Dubbed "The Poker Queen", Boeree is a World Series of Poker (WSOP) and European Poker Tour (EPT) champion, and is the only female player in history to win both a WSOP bracelet and an EPT event.
 Boeree is a 3× winner of the Global Poker Index European Female Player of the year.
-As of December 2024, having retired in late 2019, Boeree still ranks among the top ten women in poker history in terms of all-time money winnings.
+As of December 2024, having first retired in late 2019, Boeree still ranks among the top five women in poker history in terms of all-time money winnings, sitting at fourth all-time in the female category, and currently holds the record for the highest pay-out in a poker tournament for a woman at $2,800,000.

 Early life

-Boeree was born in Kent in the South East of England on 18 July 1984 and studied at Ashford School before going on to earn a First Class Honours degree in Physics with Astrophysics at the University of Manchester.
-During this time she played lead guitar in heavy metal band "Dissonance" and modelled for a number of alternative clothing brands such as Alchemy Gothic.
+Boeree was born in Hollingbourne, Kent in the South East of England, on 18 July 1984 and studied at Ashford School before going on to earn a First Class Honours degree in Physics with Astrophysics at the University of Manchester.
+During this time she played lead guitar in heavy metal bands Dissonance and Nemhaim and modelled for a number of alternative clothing brands such as Alchemy Gothic.